turingschool/gear-up/Mod1_Week1_Norms and Empathy.md

 ## Setup

 Chairs and tables available for small group discussions.
 Students start out seated in their groups.
-Facilitator will need a ball of yarn and Print the statements and reflection questions for students.
-[Print](https://docs.google.com/document/d/13rXmM8pduOoASfqxxg9n_JEvwfnDWG4YHlOUUxpH71U/edit?usp=sharing)
+Facilitator will need a ball of yarn and printed copies of the poem.

 ## Introductions (10 min)